Coastal States Organization Leadership

 Leo Asuncion (HI)

-Leo R. Asuncion, Jr., AICP, is the Acting Director of the State of Hawaii Office of Planning, and Manager of the Hawaii Coastal Zone Management Program, where he is responsible for the overall administration of the Office of Planning, management, development, and implementation of overall state policy, and coordination and planning support to state and county agencies.
+Leo R. Asuncion, Jr., AICP, is the Director of the State of Hawaii Office of Planning, where he is responsible for the overall administration of the Office of Planning, management, development, and implementation of overall state policy, and coordination and planning support to state and county agencies.
 Leo is also responsible for the management and implementation of federal and state Coastal Zone Management Acts.

 Leo has 25 years of extensive experience in planning, policy analysis, and management throughout Hawaii and the Pacific region through previous positions with the Hawaii State Land Use Commission, the Hawaii State Judiciary, SSFM International, Inc., and the Hawaiian Electric Company, Inc.